gfassero/HIERO/lexicon.md

 ### Follow existing translations
 When possible, the lexicon represents a Hebrew root with a word similar to that used in [popular existing translations](sources.md#bible-translations).
 HIERO is not an attempt to innovate.

+### Translate proper nouns
+When the meaning of a proper noun is known, HIERO translates it instead of translating it as other translations do.
+Proper nouns hold to the root-fot-root translation parameter just as other words do.
+> [!NOTE]
+> Because there is no existing tradition of translating proper nouns, HIERO’s translations of proper nouns are a “best guess” and may be unreliable.

 ### Transliterate familiar words
 Some Hebrew roots are transliterated.
 These roots are italicized, and are still required to follow the root-fot-root translation parameter.
 Roots may be transliterated for the following reasons: